 Steve looks at his notes and goes on to issue #2.

-Mary pull her phone out and starts looking something up...
+Mary pulls her phone out and starts looking something up...
 She notices Steve stops speaking and nudges him to keep talking.

 “I guess the third issue is similar to the last one.
 This was the video game customer segment.
 I struggled to articulate a clear problem with this one, even on the Lean Canvas, and also drew blank looks from this audience during the interviews.
-Many of the interviewees sensed my unease, and probably feeling sorry for me, asked if I could show them a demo.
-How does one run problem interviews around desire driven products like video games, or fashion, or a movie?
+Many of the interviewees sensed my unease and, probably feeling sorry for me, asked if I could show them a demo.
+How does one run problem interviews around desire-driven products like video games, fashion, or a movie?
 It’s awkward to ask: ‘So, what problems do you have with Angry Birds or Fruit Ninja?”

 Mary lets Steve finish and then responds:

-“First, it seems like you’ve been really busy Steve.
+“First, it seems like you’ve been busy, Steve.
 This is great work.
 Getting out of the building is hard, and kudos to you for getting outside your comfort zone.
-But, I’m most impressed with how quickly you encountered these problems.
+But I’m most impressed with how quickly you encountered these problems.
 It took us far longer to run into the limitations of this problem interview script.”

 “What do you mean?”